 - a.
-For sites with one ASHP-accredited residency program: accredited programs without a resident in training for a period of three consecutive years shall have accreditation withdrawn at the beginning of the fourth year.
+For sites with one residency program: accredited programs without a resident in training for a period of three consecutive years shall have accreditation withdrawn at the beginning of the fourth year.
 Annual accreditation fees must be paid. - b.
-For sites with more than one ASHP-accredited residency program: a program may remain vacant up to five years and maintain accredited status provided the residency program director for the program without a resident in training remains the same, the organization maintains at least one other ASHP-accredited program actively training residents during this time, and the program pays their annual fees.
+For sites with more than one residency program: a program may remain vacant up to four years and maintain accredited status provided the residency program director for the program without a resident in training remains the same, the organization maintains at least one other ASHP-accredited program actively training residents during this time, and the program pays their annual fees.
 If the program director does not remain the same, the program shall have accreditation withdrawn at the beginning of the fourth year. - 3.
 A program makes false or misleading statements about the status, condition, or category of its accreditation. - 4.
 An accredited program fails to submit periodic written status reports as required or requested. - 5.
-A program that fails to submit appropriate annual accreditation fees as invoiced. - B. ASHP shall not withdraw accreditation without first notifying the residency program director by electronic mail of the specific reasons.
-The program shall be granted an appropriate period of time to correct the deficiencies. - C. Withdrawal of program accreditation may occur at any point during the residency year. - D. The program shall have the right to appeal the final decision of ASHP. - E. If accreditation is withdrawn, to regain accreditation the program may submit a new application and must undergo re-evaluation. - F. Programs may voluntarily withdraw from the accreditation process and/or forfeit accreditation at any time by notifying the Senior Vice President, OPA, in writing.
-When notified, the Senior Vice President, OPA, will report these programs to the IAC and the ASHP Board of Directors.
+An accredited program that is required to participate in the Resident Matching Program and fails to do so. - 6.
+A program that fails to submit appropriate annual accreditation fees as invoiced. - B. ASHP shall not withdraw accreditation without first notifying the residency program director of the specific reasons.
+The program shall be granted an appropriate period of time to correct the deficiencies. - C. Withdrawal of program accreditation may occur at any point during the residency year. - D. The program shall have the right to appeal the final decision of ASHP. - E. If accreditation is withdrawn, to regain accreditation the program may submit a new application and must undergo re-evaluation. - F. Programs may voluntarily withdraw from the accreditation process and/or forfeit accreditation at any time by notifying the Vice President, Accreditation Services Office, in writing.
+When notified, the Vice President, Accreditation Service Office, will report these programs to the COC and the ASHP Board.